 In the United States, the topics covered under first-grade and homeschooling laws vary a little from state to state.
 However, the government and national associations have defined common themes and subject matter to ensure children meet the required education standards.

 A 1st grader gets undivided attention on a personal level at home, so a maximum of 2 hours in a day is enough to cover everything.
 Longer than that risks the kid losing interest and getting frustrated.

-Cuemath, a Google for Education partner, is the world pioneer in online Math and Coding classes.
+Cuemath, a Google for Education partner, is the world pioneer in online Math classes.
 Their 1:1 personalized curriculum is entirely compliant with the US Common Core plus accredited by STEM.org to inculcate critical thinking and problem-solving skills.

 Curriculum for Homeschooling 1st grade